Hope (Watts): Second version

-On their donation to the South Kensington Museum, the nine works donated by Watts were hung on the staircase leading to the library, but Hope proved a popular loan to other institutions as a symbol of current British art.
+On their donation to the South Kensington Museum, the nine works donated by Watts were hung on the staircase leading to the library, but Hope proved a popular loan to other institutions as a symbol of British art.
 At the Royal Jubilee Exhibition of 1887 in Manchester, an entire wall was dedicated to the works of Watts.
 Hope, only recently completed but already the most famous of Watts's works, was placed at the centre of this display.
 It was then exhibited at the 1888 Melbourne Centennial Exhibition and the 1889 Exposition Universelle in Paris, before being moved to Munich for display at the Glaspalast.
-In 1897 it was one of the 17 Watts works transferred to the newly created National Gallery of British Art (commonly known as the Tate Gallery, now Tate Britain); at the time, Watts was so highly regarded that an entire room of the new museum was dedicated to his works.
+In 1897 it was one of the 17 Watts works transferred to the newly created National Gallery of British Art (the Tate Gallery, or Tate Britain); at the time, Watts was so highly regarded that an entire room of the new museum was dedicated to his works.
 The Tate Gallery considered Hope one of the highlights of their collection and did not continue the South Kensington Museum's practice of lending the piece to overseas exhibitions.

 Other painted versions

-Needing funds to pay for his new house and studio in Compton, Surrey, now the Watts Gallery, Watts produced further copies of Hope for private sale.
+Needing funds to pay for his new house and studio in Compton, Surrey (the Watts Gallery), Watts produced further copies of Hope for private sale.
 A small 66 by 50.8 cm version was sold to a private collector in Manchester at some point between 1886 and 1890, and was exhibited at the Free Picture Exhibition in Canning Town (an annual event organised by Samuel Barnett and Henrietta Barnett in an effort to bring beauty into the lives of the poor) in 1897.
-It is now in the Iziko South African National Gallery, Cape Town.
+It is in the Iziko South African National Gallery, Cape Town.
 Another version, in which Watts included a rainbow surrounding the central figure to reduce the bleakness of the image, was bought by Richard Budgett, a widower whose wife had been a great admirer of Watts, and remained in the possession of the family until 1997.
+It is currently in the collection of the Yale Center for British Art, New Haven.
 Watts gave his initial oil sketch to Frederic Leighton; it has been in the collection of the Walker Art Gallery, Liverpool since 1923.
 Watts is thought to have painted at least one further version, but its location is unknown.